Internet disrupted, streets quiet in South Sudan after call for protests | Law-Order

 Police said the activists had not sought permission to protest and therefore any large demonstration would be illegal.
 "We deployed the forces at least to keep order in case of any problem.
 Those forces are in the streets for your safety," police spokesperson Daniel Justin Boulogne said.

-Mobile data was unavailable on the network of South African mobile operator MTN Group late on Sunday, and by Monday morning it was also halted on the network of Kuwait-based operator Zain Group.
-Alp Toker, director of NetBlocks, a London-based group that monitors internet disruptions, said it detected "significant disruption to internet service in South Sudan beginning Sunday evening, including to leading cellular networks".
+Mobile data had been unavailable on the network of South African mobile operator MTN Group from late on Sunday, and by Monday morning it had also been halted on the network of Kuwait-based operator Zain Group.
+Alp Toker, director of NetBlocks, a London-based group that monitors internet disruptions, said it had detected "significant disruption to internet service in South Sudan beginning Sunday evening, including to leading cellular networks".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)